 Some children may find stress makes their symptoms worse.
 Offer your child extra support and make sure they don’t overdo their exam preparation.
 They need to find a balance between doing enough studying to do well and staying well.
 Having regular breaks in revision is important.
 Make sure your child also spends time relaxing and having fun.
 Some of the suggestions in the section Your child’s emotional wellbeing may also help your child cope with stress during exam time.

 Let your child’s school know that exams can be difficult for children with an unpredictable condition like Crohn’s or Colitis.
 Schools and colleges may be able to make special arrangements, such as postponing internal exams or dates for handing in assignments.
 Children with Crohns or Colitis may be able to do their exams in separate rooms so they can access toilets more easily or be allowed extra time in exams.
 Speak to your child’s IBD team if the school needs any extra information or letters about their condition.
 A child with Crohn’s or Colitis may be covered by the Equality Act 2010.
 This means the school has a responsibility to make reasonable adjustments to prevent the child being placed at a disadvantage.
-More can be found in our information on Children and Young People with IBD: a guide for schools.
+Disability Rights UK provide more information on education and students with disabilities.

 Resources for children and young people